softwarearchitect817/softwarearchitect817/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on Game Development.
 - 🌱 I’m currently learning Big Data.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on DEVSECOPS.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with IoT.
-- 💬 Ask me about Blockchain, Web Development.
+- 💬 Ask me about Web Development.
 - 📫 How to reach me: derekjones9817@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...